ncsg/ursp688y_sp2024_dev/README.md

 National Center for Smart Growth<br>
 [cwharvey@umd.edu](cwharvey@umd.edu)

 This repository contains files and other course content for URSP688Y, *Urban Data Science and Smart Cities*, in Spring 2024.
 It will be updated regularly throughout the semester.
-Offical announcements, readings, and grades will be handled on [ELMS-Canvas](https://umd.instructure.com/courses/1362486).
+Official announcements, readings, and grades will be handled on [ELMS-Canvas](https://umd.instructure.com/courses/1362486).

 Students should submit all assignments as pull requests to this repository.
 Any submitted materials will be public.